Colleges by Location

 Beyond academics, IU Bloomington offers a dynamic campus life that offers something for everyone.
 The campus boasts over 750 student organizations, ranging from academic and professional clubs to cultural and recreational groups.
 Whether it is joining a fraternity/sorority, participating in community service, becoming a part of the student government, or engaging in various cultural and arts activities, students have ample opportunities to pursue their interests and make meaningful connections.
 The stunning natural beauty of the campus and the lively downtown area make Bloomington an attractive place for students to explore and enjoy their time at Indiana University Bloomington.

-Indiana University Bloomington is a public university located in Bloomington, IN.
-This school follows a semester-based calendar.
+Located in Bloomington, IN, Indiana University Bloomington is a public university.
+This academic institution uses a semester-based calendar.
 It has an acceptance rate of 78%.
 The freshman retention rate at Indiana University Bloomington is 91.1% and the six-year graduation rate is 80%.

 Quick Facts